Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Inference

 Then, we have

 \end{coro} The sparsity restriction \eqref{coro:uniform:cond} becomes more restrictive for large values of $K$.
-Two examples of linear functionals for which Corollary \ref{coro:uniform} holds are given by vectors $a$ selecting one component of $\beta$ and vectors $a$ selecting linear combinations of a finite number of components of $\beta$, for which $K=1$ and $K$ is bounded, respectively. \begin{example}[Series Approximation] Let $\phi^K(\cdot)$ be a $K$--dimensional vector of basis functions used to approximate a nonlinear relationship between $Y$ and a vector of endogenous variables $X_{\textsl {end}}$.
+Two examples of linear functionals for which Corollary \ref{coro:uniform} holds are given by vectors $a$ selecting one component of $\beta$ and vectors $a$ selecting linear combinations of a finite number of components of $\beta$, for which $K=1$ and $K$ is bounded, respectively. \begin{example}[Series Approximation] Let $\phi^K(\cdot)$ be a $K$--dimensional vector of basis functions used to approximate a nonlinear relationship between $Y$ and a vector of endogenous variables $X_{\textsl {end}}$ which we assume, in this example, to have bounded support.
 We assume that model \eqref{model:eq} holds with $X = \phi^K(X_{\textsl{end}})$.
 As basis functions, we consider in this example the Cohen-Daubechies-Vial (CDV) wavelet basis.
-If $X_{\textsl{end}}$ has bounded support, denoted by $supp(X_{\textsl {end}})$, then $\sup_{s\in supp(X_{\textsl{end}})}\|\phi^K(s)\|_1=O(\sqrt K)$ for CDV wavelets, see \cite[Appendix E]{ChenChristensen2015}.
-An application of Corollary \ref{coro:uniform} yields that
+Let us denote by $supp(X_{\textsl {end}})$ the (bounded) support of $X_{\textsl {end}}$, then $\sup_{s\in supp(X_{\textsl{end}})}\|\phi^K(s)\|_1=O(\sqrt K)$ for CDV wavelets, see \cite[Appendix E]{ChenChristensen2015}, which guarantees that $\phi^K(x_{end}) \in \mathcal{A}_K$, for all $x_{end}\in supp(X_{\textsl {end}})$.
+If the assumptions of Corollary \ref{coro:uniform} and the rate restriction \eqref{coro:uniform:cond} are satisfied, then Corollary \ref{coro:uniform} yields that

-Consequently, for $\phi^K(s)^T(\wh \beta-\beta^0)$ we obtain the rate of convergence $\omega_2\sqrt{K/ n}$, provided that $\phi^K(s)^TV = O_p(\sqrt K)$ which we establish in the next subsection.
-This corresponds to the usual variance term in nonparametric IV estimation, see \cite{BCK07econometrica} or \cite{Chen08}.
+Consequently, for $\phi^K(s)^T(\wh \beta_{\textsl{end}}-\beta_{\textsl{end}}^0)$ we obtain the rate of convergence $\sqrt{K\omega/ n}$, provided that $\sqrt\omega\, \phi^K(s)^TV = O_p(\sqrt K)$ which we establish in the next subsection.
+This corresponds to the usual variance term in nonparametric IV estimation, see \cite{BCK07econometrica} or \cite{Chen08} and \cite{breunig2016} for pointwise rates.
 In contrast to the sup-norm convergence results of \cite[Lemma 3.1]{ChenChristensen2015} we do not obtain a $\log(K)$ term since we may exploit sparsity constraints on unknown matrices. \end{example}